Brightify/Reactant/docs/tutorials/explorer.md

 }
 ```

-Here you can see we used `Reactant`'s `UIView.visibility` variable.
+Here you can see we used `Reactant`'s `UIView.visibility` in action.
 Its values are `.visible`, `.collapsed`, and `.hidden`.
 The difference between `.hidden` and `.collapsed` is that `.hidden` preserves the view's dimensions whereas `.collapsed` uses `UIView.collapseAxis` to determine on which axis (it can even be both) to collapse the view so that the dimension on the chosen axis is equal to zero.

 We are using it here because if a particular repository has no language, we don't want to show the language label at all, but as we want the text centered, we need to *collapse* the language label.